PROSA-Project/prosa/model/README.md

 - Each job/task parameter is introduced as a separate type class.
 For example, there are separate type classes for `JobArrival`, `JobCost`, and `JobDeadline` so that parameters can be selected and mixed as needed (e.g.,  not every type of job has necessarily a deadline).

+- Define parameter operations as record fields, including singleton function classes.
+For example, write `Class JobArrival Job := { job_arrival : Job -> instant }` and instantiate it with record syntax.
+Do not use `Class JobArrival Job := job_arrival : Job -> instant`, since that makes unrelated singleton classes look like plain functions to typeclass inference.

 - For certain general concepts it can be very useful (or even essential) to state invariants that any reasonable choice must satisfy.
 This can be expressed as proof terms within a type class expressing the general concept.
 For instance, this is used in the `ProcessorState` and `JobReady` type classes, to specify their fundamental semantics.
 Introducing such proof terms is okay if it is truly required, or if it yields great benefits in readability elsewhere, but generally speaking **use proof terms sparingly and document their use profusely**.

 - When in doubt, avoid proof terms and instead opt for the regular Prosa way of defining a `valid_...` predicate to concisely express all properties that any reasonable interpretation of a given general concept must satisfy.